thomaswhitcomb/compojure-api/README.md

   - there is basically no runtime penalty for describing your apis
   - all runtime code between route-macros are ignored when macro-peeling route-trees.
 See [tests](https://github.com/metosin/compojure-api/blob/master/test/compojure/api/swagger_test.clj)
   - `swaggered` peels the macros until it reaches `compojure.core` Vars.
 You can write your own DSL-macros on top of those

+### Choosing response format

+Response format can be specified by setting the [HTTP Accept](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.1) header in the request.

+If HTTP Accept header is not present, the response will be formatted using the same format as the request body, as specified by the [HTTP Content-Type](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.17) header.

+If both Accept and Content-Type headers are missing, the response will be formatted by first formatting middleware.

+So the order for determining the response format is:

+1. HTTP Accept header
+2. HTTP Content-Type header
+3. First formatter middleware

+The content negotiation code is in `compojure.api.response-negotiation` and the tests for it are in `compojure.api.response-negotiation-test`.

 ## Roadmap